girder/girder_worker/docs/developer-docs.rst

     [2016-11-08 12:22:57,218: WARNING/MainProcess] celery@minastirith ready.

 Notice that the task ``gwexample.analyses.tasks.fibonacci`` is now available.
-With the girder-worker worker running, you should be able to execute ``python example_client.py`` in the current working directory.
+With the girder-worker processes running, you should be able to execute ``python example_client.py`` in the current working directory.
 After a brief delay, this should print out ``121393`` - the Fibonacci number for 26.